BryanApellanes/Bam.Net/Products/bake/README.md

 a json serialized BakeBuildConfig object.
 The BakeBuildConfig definition has the same properties defined as the bambot configs.
 Bambot configs will properly deserialize as BakeBuildConfig instances.

-You may also override the branch to build by specifying the /branch:**branch_name** switch.
+You may also override the branch defined in the config file by specifying the /branch:**branch_name** switch.

 ## Deploy